huntdatacenter/docs/docs/do-science/getting-started/2-configure-vpn.md

 ::: details Windows

-We use the open-source application `OpenVPN` to ensure encrypted communication between your local machine and us.
+We use the open-source application **`OpenVPN`** to ensure encrypted communication between your local machine and us.

 [Download and install OpenVPN using the latest stable Windows Installer (Avoid beta versions)](https://openvpn.net/community-downloads/)

 Click on the link above, scroll down to the file named **`OpenVPN-<version-number>-i601-amd64.msi`** (Windows 10 users), download the file and follow the on-screen installation instructions.

-    Windows users from NTNU can install OpenVPN community edition using NTNU Software Center even without administrative rights.
+**NTNU users**: Windows users from NTNU can install OpenVPN community edition using NTNU Software Center even without administrative rights.

   ::: warning
   **You will need administrative rights on your local machine to successfully install OpenVPN.**